-The risk of investment in poor quality businesses, which could reduce the returns to shareholders and could negatively impact on the Company's current and future valuations
+The risk of investment in poor quality businesses, which could reduce the returns to shareholders and could negatively impact on the Company's current and future valuations.

-By nature, smaller unquoted businesses, such as those that qualify for Venture Capital Trust purposes, are more volatile than larger, longestablished businesses.
+By nature, smaller unquoted businesses, such as those that qualify for Venture Capital Trust purposes, have more volatile valuations than larger, long-established businesses.